|Population: 4,148 (2021 Census)

 Elevation: 1,140 m (3,740 ft)

-The Coal Mine Tours are scheduled to originate from the Sparwood Chamber of Commerce / Visitor Centre during July and August, every Tuesday, Wednesday and Thursday.
+If so, the tours are scheduled to originate from the Sparwood Chamber of Commerce / Visitor Centre during July and August, every Tuesday, Wednesday and Thursday.
 Tours start at 1pm and are approximately 2 hours in duration.
 All ages are welcome.
-Tours cost $10/adult, $8/senior and youth & children under 5 years are free.
 Tour reservations can be made by phone or email.

 Just beyond this alpine community exists a treasure trove of high country adventure.
 Fly-fishing in pristine lakes and streams exceeds every angler’s expectation.
 Whitewater rafting exhilarates even the most experienced.
 Hiking or biking old forestry trails earn glimpses of deer, elk or bighorn sheep and promise rare photo opportunities.